Sergeant-Salz/Speed-O-Matic/README.md

 ## Software

-The microcontroller is programmed via the Arduino platform.
+The microcontroller is programmed via the Arduino platform and [MiniCore](https://github.com/MCUdude/MiniCore) board support package.
 The core logic is implemented as a state machine in `lichtschranke.ino`, with board-specific port definitions in separate header files.

 ### State Descriptions